 Why You Need a Change Request Form

 A change request form is part of the change management process, which is a discipline that helps project leaders prepare, equip and support change.
 Change happens, and if one doesn’t respond to it, the change can derail the project.
-It’s always better to address change sooner than later.
+It’s always better to address change sooner rather than later.
 This change request template is the first step towards collecting the data that will determine how you deal with change, so it doesn’t create issues or problems in your workflow.

 A change request form is one of the building blocks that make up the structure of the larger change management process.
 It helps to make sure that change is thoroughly and smoothly implemented.